ilyesbenaissa/VeHIDE-Dataset-Annotation-for-Object-Detection-COCO-Format/README.md

 # VeHIDE Dataset for Object Detection (COCO Format)

-This repository contains the VeHIDE (Vehicle Hidden) dataset, formatted for object detection tasks using the popular COCO annotation style.
+This repository contains annotations VeHIDE (Vehicle Hidden) dataset, formatted for object detection tasks using the popular **COCO annotation** style.
 The dataset is designed for training models to detect various types of vehicle damage.

 A Python script is included to help you visualize the bounding box annotations on the images to verify the dataset's integrity.

-## About the Dataset
+## About the annotation
 - **Format**: COCO (JSON)
 - **Task**: Object Detection
 - **Content**: Images of vehicles with annotated regions of damage